MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list.md

 3. In the **Block URLs** flyout that appears, configure the following settings:

    - **Add URLs to block**: Enter one URL per line, up to a maximum of 20.
+For details about the syntax for URL entries, see the [URL syntax for the Tenant Allow/Block List](#url-syntax-for-the-tenant-allowblock-list) section later in this article.

    - **Never expire**: Do one of the following steps: